How-to Guides, Postage and Mailing, Postal Optimization, Regulatory Compliance, USPS

-Certified mail is a specialized service offered exclusively by The United States Postal Service (USPS).
-It is designed for sending important and time-sensitive documents or materials that require tracking and secure delivery.
-When sending certified mail, the sender receives a mailing receipt and electronic verification, providing proof that the item was mailed and a record of its delivery or delivery attempt.
+Certified Mail is a service provided exclusively by the United States Postal Service (USPS) for sending important documents and materials that require tracking and proof of delivery.
+This option ensures that the sender receives a mailing receipt along with electronic verification, documenting when the item was sent and whether delivery was completed or attempted.

 Who Uses Certified Mail?